 Critics to Section 14(c) of the FSLA claim it is condescending and discriminatory barrier that keeps disabled workers from earning a living.

-The Los Angeles employment law attorneys at the Law Offices of Kesluk, Silverstein & Jacob will hold companies violating minimum wage laws accountable.
+The Los Angeles employment law attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. will hold companies violating minimum wage laws accountable.